 Strong evidence is defined as well-designed, well-implemented experimental studies that include randomly assigned treatment and control groups to eliminate selection biases.

-Benefits of Lexia Programs for Low Performers in Kindergarten
+Lexia Programs Benefit English Learners in Kindergarten

 Moderate evidence is defined as well-designed, well-implemented quasi-experimental studies with treatment and control groups that may not be randomly assigned.

 Core5 Benefits Students in Kindergarten and First Grade

 Core5 students outperform controls on a standardized reading test.
 Benefits were most pronounced for low performers.